seankross/the-unix-workbench/docs/07-Nephology.md

 `args`, `headers`, `origin`, and `url`.
 The `origin` shows our own IP address, and `url` shows where we sent the request.
 The `headers` group shows some interesting information, including the `User-Agent` which shows that httpbin.org knows that we sent this request with `curl`.
-Notice that the `args` groups is empty.
-The `args` group is short for *arguments*, which hints at the fact that we can provide arguments in an HTTP request, just like arguments we would use for a funciton, or the arguments we used in the GitHub API.
+Notice that the `args` group is empty.
+The `args` group is short for *arguments*, which hints at the fact that we can provide arguments in an HTTP request, just like arguments we would use for a function, or the arguments we used in the GitHub API.

-In the general case we can provide arguments to an HTTP API by putting a question mark (`?`) after API's URL.
+In the general case we can provide arguments to an HTTP API by putting a question mark (`?`) after the API's URL.
 Let's try this out:

 ```bash